etingof/muni-cloud-computing/Lecture 3 - Virtualization Technologies - Notes.rst

 sixties within the CP-40 project that eventually resulted in the first real and full virtualization support which appeared in IBM S/370-67 in 1966.

+The major driving factor behind time-sharing system development was that, with batch processing, waiting for I/O was inefficient and program had to wait for the queue before the programmer can get a failure.

+Interestingly, it is the rise of the time-sharing concept that gave birth to the computer security concerns.

 Although the time-sharing technology was lost out to batch-processing architecture in political battle of the time.

+In in PC world, the motivation for time-sharing features was not significant because PC CPUs were cheap enough to allocate to a single person.

-Many companies were coming up with niche products offering virtualization features.
-But they were not hugely practical (due to complexity and low performance)) till around 2005 when PC CPU vendors introduced new CPU instructions supporting virtualization - the Intel VT-x and AMD-V CPUs.
+Many companies were coming up with desktop products offering virtualization features.
+But they were not hugely practical (due to complexity and low performance).

+However the rise of the Internet brought the emergence of huge farms of servers running applications like web sites.
+The load pattern of those was apparently similarly bursty as with mainframes and terminals.
+So running many different applications in parallel on the same system made more sense again.

+Around 2005 when PC CPU vendors introduced new CPU instructions supporting virtualization - the Intel VT-x and AMD-V CPUs.

-By this moment clouds have begun to form...
+By this moment practical virtualization has become possible.

 What exactly is virtualization?
 ===============================